-It can be quite difficult for your child to get the rest that they need at night, as there are many obstacles impeding sleep for them at that age.
+It can be quite difficult for your child to get the rest that they need at night, as there are many obstacles impeding sleep for them at that age and could affect Children’s health in the long term.
 One big obstacle to a good night’s rest is early school starts.
-When your child has to wake up early in the morning to go to school, this can have significant damage on their overall health and well-being.
+When your child has to wake up early in the morning to go to school, this can have significant damage to Children’s overall health and well-being.

 Schools adopting a later start instead of an early start is a hot topic issue that many have discussed, with some claiming that there are benefits to children starting later, such as better sleep for adolescents.

 The amount of sleep children need varies by age, with some groups needing more than others, but children overall require more sleep than adults.
-This can quickly and easily manifest itself as sleep deprivation when children are waking up way too early for school.
+This can quickly and easily manifest itself as sleep deprivation when children are waking up way too early for school and affect Children’s health in the long term.

 While sometimes it may seem like you are powerless against your child’s sleep problems, there are some things you can do to help them.
 Early school starts may not change soon, but you can help your child prepare better for them.

-The side effects that early starts have on health and sleep
+The side effects that early starts have on Children’s health and sleep

 When we do not get enough sleep in our life, we tend to have significantly less energy to go about our days than usual.
 This can result in poor performance in many areas of life, such as at home, at work, and even at school.